Jbleezy/BO1-Reimagined/README.md

 #### Lethal Grenades
 * Cannot be thrown faster than intended when throwing a grenade right after after throwing one
 * Increased impact damage from 15 to 30
-* Impact damage now does not get decreased after damaging other enemies
+* Impact damage now does not get decreased after damaging other zombies

 ##### Frag Grenade
 * Changed upwards projectile speed